pimotte/nomic/README.md

 An English dictionary word is defined as a word found in the Oxford Dictionary available [here](http://www.oxforddictionaries.com/).
 The default search setting of Eng (UK) is to be used as a search criterium.

+Points are only awarded if the proposer includes the `y` points in his update of his score and mentions this explicitly in his PR.